Petrit Halilaj

-Petrit Halilaj (born 1986) is a Kosovar visual artist living and working between Germany, Kosovo and Italy.
+Petrit Halilaj (born 1986) is a Kosovar visual artist living and working among Germany, Kosovo, and Italy.
+The name "Petrit" literally means "Falcon".
 His work is based on documents, stories, and memories related to the history of Kosovo.

 With his husband Alvaro Urbano, Halilaj is a joint tutor at Beaux-Arts de Paris, in Paris, France.

 Early life

 Born in SFR Yugoslavia, now Kosovo, Halilaj left the country at the age of 13 with his family during the Yugoslav Wars of 1991–2001.
 At a refugee camp in Albania, a team of Italian psychologists, hoping to help the children process the trauma of the war, gave Halilaj felt-tip markers, with which he began to make drawings about his experiences.

 Settled in Italy, Halilaj studied at the Brera Academy of Fine Arts in Milan.

 Career

 During the 6th Berlin Biennale in 2010, Halilaj exhibited a sculptural reconstruction of a house built by his parents, to replace the family home that was levelled by bombing during the 1998–1999 Kosovo war.

 Halilaj represented the Republic of Kosovo at the 55th Venice Biennale in 2013.

 Halilaj had several solo exhibitions, including one at the New Museum in New York in 2017–2018 and one at the Hammer Museum in Los Angeles in 2018–2019.

 Halilaj created a large site-specific installation of giant sculptural flowers in 2020 for Madrid's Palacio de Cristal.

 In 2020 Halilaj dropped out of the 58th October Salon – Belgrade Biennale, claiming that the Cultural Center of Belgrade, which organises it, would not recognize his Kosovar nationality.

 In July 2021, Halilaj and Urbano collaborated on an installation of "huge fabric flowers" at the Kosovo National Library to celebrate the 5th annual Kosovo Pride Week.